Gradient Starvation: A Learning Proclivity in Neural Networks: Experiments

 \section{Experiments}

-In this section, we conduct several experiments on both toy and real-world tasks.
-The experiments presented here are designed to pinpoint the existence of GS and its consequences, as well as the efficacy of our proposed regularization method to alleviate them.
+The experiments presented here are designed to outline the presence of GS and its consequences, as well as the efficacy of our proposed regularization method to alleviate them.
 Consequently, we highlight that achieving state-of-the-art results is not the objective.
-Nevertheless, it appears that our proposed Spectral Decoupling achieves state-of-the-art results in some cases.
-Details on the experiments and learning recipes are provided in App. \ref{app:a}.
+For more details including the scheme for hyper-parameter tuning, see App. \ref{app:a}.